tgrospic/object-algebras/README.md

 ## 3. Effects - _interaction_ with the _context_

 The third component is the glue for the first two and shapes the perspective on effects.
 It is influenced by Oleg Kiselyov excellent work presented on his site.
-He has numerous explanations and examples that have been very helpful to translate Haskell code to C#.
+He has numerous explanations and examples that have been very helpful in translating Haskell code to C#.
-This description of (higher-order) effects is what guided implementation of this library and best describes how to approach it.
+This description of (higher-order) effects is what guided the implementation of this library and best describes how to approach it.

 > We argue that the central problem of the interaction of higher-order programming with various kinds of effects can be tackled by eliminating the distinction: higher-order facility is itself an effect, not too different from state effect.
 http://okmij.org/ftp/Computation/having-effect.html#Conclusions

-The _expression_ in (effectful) language is created as a tuple from `App<F, a>` which represent higher-kinded value with `F` as a type constructor applied to a generic value of type `a` and the _context_ as a generic type (named shortly `__`) but _bounded_ with one or many (effect) algebras, interfaces like functor `FoldableAlg<F>`.
+The _expression_ in (effectful) language is created as a tuple from `App<F, a>` which represent higher-kinded value with `F` as a type constructor applied to a generic value of type `a` and the _context_ as a generic type (named shortly `__`), but _bounded_ with one or many (effect) algebras, interfaces like the functor `FoldableAlg<F>`.
 C# extension methods are used to combine (extend) these _expressions_.

 ```csharp
 public static (App<M, Unit>, __) traverse_<F, M, a, b, __>(